BenNicholls/tyumi/README.md

 ### Current State

+**IMPORTANT: The master branch of Tyumi currently relies on a feature that was introduced in Go 1.24 but is broken and will not be fixed until Go 1.25 is released in August 2025.
+If you want to use the latest BLEEDING EDGE Tyumi updates you'll need to either wait until August or go to [This Link](https://go.dev/dl/) for instructions on how to download the Go 1.25 release candidate.
+Otherwise, Tyumi v0.2 will have to do for now.
+Sorry!**

 Tyumi is currently in early stages of development.
 As it stands the "roguelike" part of the library doesn't even exist yet, apart from I suppose the cell-based renderer.
 Still, Tyumi has the features to enable making simple games!

 The API is liable to change drastically as I flesh out Tyumi's capabilites, but for simple games you can target the latest 0.x release (currently 0.2).
 Version 0.2 has the following features (in varying states of maturity):